davidlenz/pvtm/README.md

 <h1 align="center">PVTM</h1>
 <p align="center">Paragraph Vector Topic Model</p>

-**PVTM** represents documents in a semantic space using [Doc2Vec](https://arxiv.org/abs/1405.4053/), which are then clustered using [Gaussian mixture models](https://link.springer.com/referenceworkentry/10.1007%2F978-1-4899-7488-4_196) (GMM).
+**PVTM** represents documents in a semantic space via [Doc2Vec](https://arxiv.org/abs/1405.4053/) to cluster them into meaningful topics using [Gaussian mixture models](https://link.springer.com/referenceworkentry/10.1007%2F978-1-4899-7488-4_196) (GMM).
 Doc2Vec has been shown to capture latent variables of documents, e.g., the underlying topics of a document.
 Clusters of documents in the vector space can be interpreted and transformed into meaningful topics by means of Gaussian mixture modeling.

 <h2 align="center">Highlights</h2>